ckuijjer/expatcinema.com/README.md

 ## Procedure for new adding new movies

 1. `yarn start` to run all scrapers
-2. `yarn analyze` to run some analysis on the scraper log output
+1. `yarn analyze` to run some analysis on the scraper log output
+1. `yarn compare_filtered` to compare the latest scrape with the latest scrape with filtering rules applied
-3. `yarn compare_screenings` to compare the current screenings with the latest scrape (note that the order of the comparison is confusing)
+1. `yarn compare_screenings` to compare the current screenings with the latest scrape (note that the order of the comparison is confusing, screenings.json is on the right so it's editable in VS Code)
-4. Manuall remove removed movies from screenings.json
+1. Manually remove removed movies from screenings.json
-5. `yarn add_screenings` to add the newest scrape output to spa/data/screenings.json
+1. `yarn add_screenings` to add the newest scrape output to spa/data/screenings.json
-6. Compare changes manually, also looking at movies that might've changed just e.g. 15 minutes, commit and deploy
+1. Compare changes manually, also looking at movies that might've changed just e.g. 15 minutes, commit and deploy

 ## Snippets